mpvano/radiohat/docs/getting_started_guide.md

 This document describes one way to perform a simple installation of the *RadioHat* board onto a Raspberry Pi4, and add and operate the software needed to test it.

 This is not meant to be a cookbook.
 The instructions assume you are familiar with downloading files, expanding them, and using the Raspberry Pi's command line interface.
-Be very careful with all connections to and from the Pi, as common causes of damage to Pi's is misconnection of wiring or application of incorrect voltages.
+Be very careful with all connections to and from the Pi, as common causes of damage to Pi's include misconnection of wiring or application of incorrect voltages.

 The procedures described here and this hardware are experimental and in the event of failures or errors may present some risk to the Pi - it's obviously not a good idea to use a "mission critical" board for this kind of work.